 This course is an analysis and laboratory application of theories of stage direction.
 It examines directing as art and craft, with emphasis upon the director as an interpretive artist, acting coach and administrator/manager.
 For professional, civic and educational settings.

-Prerequisites: THEA 2033 or instructor's permission.
+Prerequisites: THEA 2033 or instructor THEA 2203 Costume Construction